darrell-pittman/ttl-simple-cache/README.md

 ## LRU

 An LRU object is also provided.
 This is an algorithm that can be used with a CacheObserver to invalidate cache keys based on Least Recently Used.
 A maxSize is set on the LRU, once this many keys are cached, the next add will remove the least recently used key.
-For efficiency, it has an AllowStaleGet property.
-If this is set then stale values can be returned from the cache until the CacheObserver clean interval fires.
-With this property set, the invalid keys are checked only on the cleaning cycle, not on Cache.get.
-This property should not be set unless the CacheObserver has a clean interval.

 ###Constructor
 **LRU(maxSize)**
 * Items in Cache will be invalidated based on LRU when the maxSize is reached.

-##Methods
-**allowStaleGet**
-* Sets allowStateGet to true.
-Key validity will now only be checked during the CacheObserver clean cycle and not on Cache.get(key).
-Invalid values can be returned from the Cache until the clean cycle fires.
-Do not set this property unless the CacheObserver has a clean interval set.

 **LRU Eg:**